Today in Music : October 26th – Keith Richards Releases his Autobiography “Life”

 From time to time, you sense that Richards loved his guitars even more than he loved his “chicks”.
 He sometimes writes about the lure of the Gibson and the Fender with undisguised eroticism.
 In this, he is the polar opposite of his musical partner, Jagger, with whom he maintains what might in therapy-speak be called a long-term dysfunctional relationship.
 He has not, he confesses, visited Jagger’s dressing room in 20 years.

 For Richards, one senses, old wounds are slow to heal.
 One of the most extraordinary passages in Life describes the writing of “Gimme Shelter” in 1969.
-It is perhaps the Stones’ darkest, most apocalyptic song, but it was spawned, not by the spiralling political turbulence of the times, but Richards’s intuition – correct as it turned out – that Jagger was bedding Pallenberg on the set of Donald Cammell’s film, Performance.
+It is perhaps the Stones’ darkest, most apocalyptic song, but it was spawned, not by the spiraling political turbulence of the times, but Richards’s intuition – correct as it turned out – that Jagger was bedding Pallenberg on the set of Donald Cammell’s film, Performance.

 Richards’s relationship with Jagger, though, has outlasted every other relationship either of them has ever had.
 Neither Richards’s heroin addiction nor Jagger’s dalliance with the dreadful Studio 54 disco crowd could undo it.
 The Rolling Stones, too, survive and thrive in ways that it would have been impossible for either of them to have imagined.
-Now pensioners, they peddle an astoundingly successful global brand of sponsored rock nostalgia – their last tour was the highest-grossing ever.
-The group’s career path perfectly traces the trajectory of the rock form from rebellion, to assimilation by the mainstream, to corporatism; from meaning to empty spectacle.
+Now, pensioners, they peddle an astoundingly successful global brand of sponsored rock nostalgia – their last tour was the highest-grossing ever.
+The group’s career path perfectly traces the trajectory of the rock forms from rebellion, to assimilation by the mainstream, to corporatism; from meaning to empty spectacle.

 Nevertheless, Keith Richards, now a tax exile and a granddad, remains fixed in the public consciousness as a rock’n’roll outlaw.
 “People love that image,” he muses.
 “They imagined me, they made me … Bless their hearts.
-And I’ll do the best I can to fulfil their needs.
+And I’ll do the best I can to fulfill their needs.
 They’re wishing me to do things that they can’t.
 They’ve got to do this job, they’ve got this life, they’re an insurance salesman … but, inside them, there’s a raging Keith Richards.”
 That Keith has not raged, nor indeed written a great song, in three decades, hardly matters: he’s still here to tell the tale.”